perses/perses/docs/plugins/creation.md

 Perses plugins are built using the following architecture:

 - **Backend**: The backend is responsible for validating the plugin data model using Cuelang schemas.
-It is also responsible for migrating the data model from a Grafana plugin to the Perses version.
+Optionally, it is also responsible for migrating the data model from a Grafana plugin to its Perses equivalent.
 - **Frontend**: The frontend is responsible for rendering the plugin using React components.
 It is also responsible for communicating with the backend to fetch data and send queries.
 The frontend is built using `rsbuild` and is served using remote module federation.